tshepang/blog/content/2012-movie-review.md

 in [Real Steel],
 while my **favorite villain** is Bane (Tom Hardy) in [The Dark Knight Rises].

-The most **desirable woman** is Charlotte Gainsbourg as main love interest [The Science of Sleep] (I really loved this girl!).
-She is followed by Brooke White as wife and new mother ([Change of Plans]).
+The most **desirable character** is Charlotte Gainsbourg as main love interest in [The Science of Sleep]... so hard to resist!.
+She is followed by Brooke White as wife and new mother in [Change of Plans].

 The **best character design** is the Chitauri, the alien race in [The Avengers].